Who is a Auditor?

 Auditors examine the accuracy of the financial records and financial information for compliance with relevant laws.
 They calculate the taxes owed and prepare tax returns.
 Auditors evaluate the performance of accounting records and payment processes.
 Auditors should demonstrate their research results, in addition to reviewing and preparing the financial documentation and written statements.
 That involves meetings with employees of organisations and private companies.
 So how to become an auditor and what does it takes to become one?

 Practically speaking, in the process of carrying out his duties, the auditor could have some concerns about the fraud that is occurring within the organisation, some cases where even the financial reports and the statistics embedded therein will not match up entirely.
 They immediately report the incident to the Central Government and even in the manner provided by the Act.
-The auditor of an organisation that is an investment company should also be able to receive all its shareholders' documents in so much as it relates to the consolidation of its financial reports with those of its parent companies.

 An audit report, in basic terms, is an assessment of the financial status of a corporation.
 The auditor is liable for developing an audit report focused on the organisation's financial reports.
 Account books reviewed by him should really be kept in compliance with the laws.
 Besides this, it is essential that they guarantee the financial reports of the organisation reflect an accurate and reasonable view of the financial condition of the company.